 If All Else Fails...

 As always, L.D.
-Davis representatives are here to help.
+Davis representatives are here to help with your glue troubleshooting.